-Financial hardship is experienced by many, and it compels a person to borrow money from the person closest to them.
-If that same person borrows money from you, you have to make sure that they deliver their promise.
-An I Owe You (IOU) Form is the ideal instrument to document your transaction with the debtor.
-This will hold them liable for their debt.
-If you want to know more about this type of form, read further below.
+Many people experience financial hardships, and it compels a person to borrow money from the person closest to them.
+If that same person borrows money from you, make sure that they deliver their promise.
+In these situations, an I Owe You (IOU) Form is the ideal instrument to document your transaction with the debtor.
+It’s a document that will hold them liable for their debt.
+Read further to know more about an I Owe You Form and the process of completing one.
 Read More

 An IOU (I Owe You) Form is a form used by a person who is financially indebted to another.
-It is used by two parties to document their transaction.
-Normally, the creditor or the person owed money to, furnishes this to ensure that the other party delivers their promise.
-This form is commonly used by friends, family members, or even business partners.
+Two parties use it to document their transaction.
+Typically, the creditor or the person owed money to, furnishes this to ensure that the other party delivers their promise.
+You’ll find this type of document to be beneficial when committing friends, family members, and business partners to their financial obligations.

 According to Debt Org, the millennial debt of ages 35 below accounts for credit cards (20%) and student loans (21%).
 Entertainment, clothes, and other irrelevant costs are what comprise 40% of their income.
 Contrary to a promissory note, this form is informal and only states the money owed to the creditor.
 A promissory note, however, indicates not only the money owed to the creditor but also the steps needed to pay the debt and the corresponding consequences if the debtor hasn’t settled the debt.

 An IOU form is easy to make as long as you are guided.
 Below, we will show you tips on how to create an IOU form:

 First and foremost, you must identify the creditor and the debtor.
 The creditor is the person whom the money is owed to while the debtor is the person who owes the money.
 You may use a government-issued identification card to ensure the identity of the debtor.
 Use only legal and full names when identifying both parties.
 Their addresses must also be in the same form.